nilostolte/MicroVBA-PowerPoint/README.md

           ⋮
     MyPath.AddNodes 0, 0, 282.31, 150.9156
 ```
 Notice that the last path does not need a _"lineto"_ to the begining of the first path.
 Also notice that _"lineto"_ commands are identified by four parameters.
 The first two should be 0, whereas the last two are the coordinates of the _"lineto"_.
-A _"curveto"_ command has eight parameters, where the first two are 1 and the other six parameters are the coordinates of the control points following the the last point of the previous _"lineto"_ or _"curveto"_.
+A _"curveto"_ command has eight parameters, where the first two are 1 and the other six parameters are the coordinates of the control points following the last point of the previous _"lineto"_ or _"curveto"_.

 ### Executing the Example